 As mentioned in the main text, from the N=20 study participants, 12 were female and 8 male.
 Moreover 13 were students and 7 had a professional background.
 The age distribution can be seen in Figure 2, it ranged between 18 and 43 years, with the mean of 25.7 and standard deviation of 7.23.
 Most study participants assessed their financial situation as good, no one responded being in "very difficult" or "difficult" financial situation, though three respondents said that their financial situation is "occasionally difficult".
 The median response was "mostly good".
 When it comes to climate change attitudes, the vast majority of 16 said that they thought that climate change is the most serious problem humanity is facing today.
-Respectively 2 said that it is a "quite serious" and "serious, but that they were not sure what to do about it".
+Respectively 2 said that it is "quite serious" and "serious, but that they were not sure what to do about it".
 No one thought that the problem of climate change is overstated, or that climate change is not real and no one said they did not know much about climate change.
 With respect to recycling, all study participants claimed to recycle either always (8) or whenever possible (12).
 No study participants claimed not to be sure what can be recycled or not having the possibility to recycle where they live.
 Equally no one thought recycling is not important.
 Study participants were also asked in the initial survey what their attitude to buying ecological products is.
 Figure 2 shows that many respondents (8) thought that "ecological products are too expensive", while 7 claimed to "often buy ecological products" and 5 even to "buy ecological products whenever possible".
 No study participant said they "don't really care".
 These attitudes results show that the study participants displayed strong pro-environmental preferences and attitudes.
-But are these attitudes also visible in their everyday behaviour?
-As the later analyses presented here and in the main paper show, this is not necessarily the case.

 In the post-study survey finally the study participants were also asked whether they thought that the participation in the study raised their ecological awareness.
 Figure 2 shows that the study participants varied in their responses to this question, with the majority (17) saying that the study participants raised their ecological awareness "only a little" (10), "to some extent" (6) or "absolutely" (1).
-Three study participants said that the study participation did "rather not" (2) or "not at all" (1) raised their ecological awareness.
+Three study participants said that the study participation did "rather not" (2) or "not at all" (1) raise their ecological awareness.
 The median was "only a little".
 Given however that it appears that most study participants had already a high ecological awareness prior to the study as the attitude responses in Figure 2 suggest, it is interesting to note, that most of them still felt that the study had some effect on their "ecological awareness".
-However, again if it comes to actual behavioural change, then the study effect is much less clear, as will be shown in the following and as is shown in the main paper.